AdekunleDally/grpc-client-streaming-api/README.md

-# An average Calculator Service
+# An 'average Calculator' Service

 This application provides a calculator service by using a gRPC client streaming API which takes inputs from a user, sends the inputs as message requests(in form of a data stream) to the server  and returns the average of the inputs to the user(client).Through the use of gRPC protocolbuffer, it defines and sends several message request as a stream and returns a respons ethat represent the average of the numbers collected from the commandline.
 ## Setup